redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ##### Blast

-A corruption in RTC is usually called a Blast.
-A Blast is the action of generating and/or applying a BlastLayer item.
+A Blast is the action of generating and/or applying a BlastLayer item \(The action of corrupting\).
 When being generated, a Blast will contain a certain amount of corruption instructions.
 The amount of generated corruption instructions is defined by the Intensity setting.

+RTC is built in a way that corruption is always generated before being applied.
+This allows replayability, manipulation and real-time interaction with these entities.
+When applied, byte-changing instructions usually backups values before modifying them.
+This allows corruption to be theorically disabled/reapplied on the fly, although this doesn't always work.
+Unit types that work by re-executing themselves such as Cheats and Pipes do not take backups.
+Instead, they simply get removed from their execution pools.
+This means that while their effect may be stopped in real-time, it also may not be completely reverted.

+##### BlastUnit

+This represents one Unit of corruption instructions.
+The inner BlastUnit type depends of the engine that generated it and may contain one or many Adresses, Values and extra parameters.

 ##### BlastLayer